Scottish Green Party conference: Harvie calls for 'radical' vision of independence

 At last year's conference members voted to endorse the cross-party Yes Scotland campaign for independence.

 At the same time the party agreed to form its own pro-independence campaign, designed to promote its distinct policies.

 Mr Harvie, one of the Greens' two MSPs at Holyrood, said: "Many Scots remain undecided on independence and they have every right to take their time, as creating a new country is undoubtedly a radical step.

 "These canny voters won't be persuaded by flags, bribes or fearmongering but I believe they will respond to a radical vision for a better Scotland and the Scottish Greens are crucial to outlining that vision.

-"Taking responsibility and bringing power closer to the people is a core Green principle, and our conference is a chance for us to galvanise our party and amplify our message."'Seize the day'
+"Taking responsibility and bringing power closer to the people is a core Green principle, and our conference is a chance for us to galvanise our party and amplify our message."

 He added: "This is a big decision about Scotland's long-term future.